The Legend of Zelda: A Link to the Past (SNES)

 If this same sprite is spawned indoors, however, she's a different woman altogether – in fact, she's downright weird.
 This sprite will turn to face the player like many other NPCs in the game, but the only thing she seems to want to talk about is that the Bomb Shop is somewhere west of Link's current position.
 This mildly suggests that the Bomb Shop was originally in the Light World; or perhaps that there were multiple Bomb Shops.

 One could speculate that this sprite's indoor logic was used in the production phase to test out various text messages, or that perhaps the Bomb Shop had multiple rooms.
 Maybe it was intended at some point to have an indoor sprite direct Link towards the Bomb Shop within a network of rooms.
+It's also possible that the message index used for the Bomb Shop sign once held entirely different text.

-The red-haired woman (sprite index 0x34) in the village, who also spends her time looking for people to narc on, behaves identically to the older woman when placed indoors.
-As the white-haired woman retains her appearance indoors, so too does the red-haired woman.
+The red-haired woman (sprite index 0x34) in the village, who also spends her time looking for people to narc on, behaves identically to the scarved woman when placed indoors.
+As the scarved woman retains her appearance indoors, so too does the red-haired woman.
 This is due to the fact that that these two sprites share the same logic, except for the subroutines called to render them to the screen.

 Dialogue Tester Sprite